Taco Stuffed Potatoes

 - Cook vegetables and meat until veggies are soft and browned.

-- Add in spices- if there isn't enough liquid from cooking off the vegetables, add up to 3 tbsp of water to help spices mix with meat and veggies.
+- Add in salt, pepper, and spices- if there isn't enough liquid from cooking off the vegetables, add up to 3 tbsp of water to help spices mix with meat and veggies.
+Remove mixture from the heat.

-- When potatoes are soft, cut in half.
+- When potatoes are finished baking and slightly cooled, cut in half.

 - Top with cheese.